opendocsg/slw-judgments-backfill/2007_SGHC_107/report.md

 64     Mercurine urged me to accept that a judgment entered for an excessive sum was irregular

 and ought to be set aside.
-The case of _CSR South East Asia Pte Ltd v Sunrise Insulation Pte Ltd_ [2002] 3 SLR 281 was cited.
+The case of _CSR South East Asia Pte Ltd v Sunrise Insulation Pte Ltd_ <span class="citation">[2002] 3 SLR 281</span> was cited.
 In this case, by consent, the parties had agreed that the defendants would pay the plaintiffs a certain sum in four equal installments.
 It was also agreed that in the event of default on the defendants’ part, the plaintiffs would be at liberty to enter judgment for the unpaid balance together with interests and costs.
 The fourth installment was late and default judgment was entered for the total sum minus the three paid installments.
 However, it later transpired that the plaintiffs had been paid the fourth installment prior to the entry of default judgment and the payment, in the form of a cheque, had been retained and appropriated by the plaintiffs.
 It was thus clear that the judgment sum was excessive.
 MPH Rubin J said:

  In my evaluation, the plaintiffs’ holding on to the defendants’ cheque was no mere accident or inadvertence but a conscious act.
 In my opinion, they had misjudged the legal implications of their action in retaining and subsequently cashing the said cheque.
 In my determination, the plaintiffs’ proceeding to enter judgment, as they did, for a sum which did not take into account the amount stated in the fourth instalment cheque was irregular and ought to be set aside ex debito justitiae.